CHT2520-web-prog/integrating-frontend-with-laravel/README.md

 ## Adding JavaScript
 This is fairly straightforward.
 Again the JavaScript will be served from the _resources_ folder where there should already be an _app.js_ in this folder.

-- Add the following line of code in _app.js_ to check we can also run JavaScript.
+- Add the following line of code in _app.js_ to check we can also use JavaScript.
 ```javascript
 alert("Added some JavaScript");
 ```